 What are the benefits of remote video services for patients?

 The great thing about remote video consultations is not only are they better in many ways for clinics and practices, but they offer significant benefits for patients too.
 Today’s patient is a healthcare consumer and expects a better experience.
 Remote consultations help provide that by removing some friction from the experience and eliminating the need for the inconvenience of travel and waiting times.

 Some of the advantages of online video consultations for patients

 - able to choose a time that’s more convenient for them

 - don’t have to leave their homes

 - feel like they have more control over their care

 - can choose a time that’s more convenient for them

 - enjoy much faster communication with their healthcare provider

-As healthcare organizations began to reopen, many patients had understandable concerns about possible infections and continued to opt for virtual consultations.
-However as time passed, people grew tired of being housebound and craved outside experiences and human interaction.
+As clinics and practices began to reopen, many patients had understandable concerns about possible infections and continued to opt for virtual consultations.
+However, as time passed, people grew tired of being housebound and craved outside experiences and human interaction.
 Many healthcare clinics have since continued to offer a blend of in-person and virtual consultations to suit individual preferences.